 Slater and Gordon Lawyers is a national law firm leading the way on holiday pay issues.
 For expert legal advice or representation call our Employment Law Solicitors on freephone 0800 916 9060 or contact us online and we will call you.

-If you are an employees or a self-employed ‘worker’ you have holiday rights under the Working-Time Regulations 1998 to paid leave.
+If you are an employee or a self-employed ‘worker’ you have holiday rights under the Working Time Regulations 1998 to paid leave.

-Act Now!
-Employers can ‘break the chain’ and stop workers from making a claim going back years by paying the correct holiday pay now.
+Act now.
+Employers can ‘break the chain’ and stop workers from making a claim going back for up to two years by paying the correct holiday pay now.
 Some employers are even changing commission arrangements to avoid liability.

 Holiday pay claims must be lodged within three months of the last deduction, meaning claims must be lodged within three months of a worker’s last holiday.

-Slater and Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Milton Keynes, Bristol, Cambridge, Cardiff, Edinburgh, Merseyside, Halifax, Newcastle, Sheffield, Wakefield, Derby & meeting rooms in Bramhall, Cheshire.
+Slater and Gordon Lawyers have offices in London, Manchester, Liverpool, Birmingham, Milton Keynes, Bristol, Cambridge, Cardiff, Edinburgh, Merseyside, Halifax, Newcastle, Sheffield, Wakefield, Derby and meeting rooms in Bramhall and Cheshire.